dendronhq/dendron-site/vault/dendron.concepts.md

 ### Lookup Bar

 The lookup bar is how you interact with notes inside of Dendron.
 Use it to create, find, and delete notes.
-You can type `> Dendron: Lookup` in the `Command Bar` or use the `Ctrl+L` shortcut.
+You can type `> Dendron: Lookup` in the `Command Palette` or use the `Ctrl+L` shortcut.

 - <img src="https://www.kernel.org/theme/images/logos/favicon.png" width=16 height=16/> <a href="https://code.visualstudio.com/shortcuts/keyboard-shortcuts-linux.pdf">Linux</a> `Ctrl+L`
 - <img src="https://developer.apple.com/favicon.ico" width=16 height=16/> <a href="https://code.visualstudio.com/shortcuts/keyboard-shortcuts-macos.pdf">macOS</a> `Cmd+L`